-If you are a member of one of the poorer performing superannuation funds, you will receive a letter urging you to switch where you invest your retirement savings.
+If you are a member of one of the poorer performing superannuation funds, you would have received a letter urging you to change super funds and where you invest your retirement savings.

-Whilst it’s great to see increased transparency on fund performance, you should also be aware that by switching out of your MySuper account, you could lose access to valuable life insurance.
+While it’s great to see increased transparency on superannuation fund performance, you should also be aware that by switching super funds you could lose access to valuable life insurance attached to your superannuation.

 MySuper accounts are required to provide insurance cover for death and total and permanent disablement (TPD), which usually means payment of a lump sum if you’re permanently unable to work due to injury or illness.